JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 - axiomUUID: UUID (Foreign Key for: OML ScalarOneOfRestriction)
 - value: LexicalValue

+# 3 OML Graphs Glossary {#oml-graphs-glossary}
+# 3.1 OML Graphs Glossary of 3 Concrete Definitions {#oml-graphs-concrete-glossary}

+# 3.1.1 OML Graphs Glossary of 3 Schema Concrete Definitions {#oml-graphs-schema-concrete-glossary}

+## OML TerminologyGraph

+An OML TerminologyGraph is an OML TerminologyBox with no statements our axioms involving OML Bundle(s).

+{APIs: **Normalized**, **Functional**}

+Concrete definition with 1 generalization:
+ - OML TerminologyBox

+Normalized Relational Schema Table:
+- uuid: UUID (Primary Key)
+- kind: TerminologyKind
+- iri: IRI

+## OML ConceptDesignationTerminologyAxiom

+An OML ConceptDesignationTerminologyAxiom establishes a relationship from a source OML TerminologyBox where a designated OML Concept is defined to a target OML TerminologyGraph in which the internal structure of the designated OML Concept can be defined.

+{APIs: **Normalized**, **Functional**}

+Concrete definition with 1 generalization:
+ - OML TerminologyBoxAxiom

+Normalized Relational Schema Table:
+- uuid: UUID (Primary Key)
+- tboxUUID: UUID (Foreign Key for: OML TerminologyBox)
+- designatedConceptUUID: UUID (Foreign Key for: OML Concept)

+## OML TerminologyNestingAxiom

+An OML TerminologyNestingAxiom provides support for relating a white-box nested OML TerminologyGraph used for describing internal details about a nesting OML Concept defined in a nesting OML TerminologyBox.
+This nesting OML Concept specifies the context for the internal details defined in the nested OML TerminologyGraph.

+{APIs: **Normalized**, **Functional**}

+Concrete definition with 1 generalization:
+ - OML TerminologyBoxAxiom

+Normalized Relational Schema Table:
+- uuid: UUID (Primary Key)
+- tboxUUID: UUID (Foreign Key for: OML TerminologyBox)
+- nestingTerminologyUUID: UUID (Foreign Key for: OML TerminologyBox)
+- nestingContextUUID: UUID (Foreign Key for: OML Concept)

+# 4 OML Bundles Glossary {#oml-bundles-glossary}
+# 4.1 OML Bundles Glossary of 4 Abstract Definitions {#oml-bundles-abstract-glossary}
+## OML ConceptTreeDisjunction

+An OML ConceptTreeDisjunction represents the root & non-leaf nodes of a concept taxonomy:
+- Root node is a RootConceptTaxonomyAxiom.
+- Non-leaf nodes are AnonymousConceptTaxonomyAxioms.

+{APIs: **Normalized**, **Functional**}

+Abstract with 2 specializations:
+ - OML AnonymousConceptTaxonomyAxiom
+ - OML RootConceptTaxonomyAxiom

+## OML DisjointUnionOfConceptsAxiom

+An OML DisjointUnionOfConceptsAxiom(s) represents non-leaf & leaf nodes of a concept taxonomy:
+- Each non-leaf node is an OML AnonymousConceptTaxonomyAxiom.
+- Each leaf nodes is an OML SpecificDisjointConceptAxiom.

+{APIs: **Normalized**, **Functional**}

+Abstract definition with 1 generalization:
+ - OML TerminologyBundleStatement

+and with 2 specializations:
+ - OML AnonymousConceptTaxonomyAxiom
+ - OML SpecificDisjointConceptAxiom

+## OML TerminologyBundleAxiom

+An OML TerminologyBundleAxiom is a TerminologyAxiom that asserts a logical statement in an OML Bundle.

+{APIs: **Normalized**, **Functional**}

+Abstract definition with 1 generalization:
+ - OML TerminologyAxiom

+and with 1 specialization:
+ - OML BundledTerminologyAxiom

+## OML TerminologyBundleStatement

+An OML TerminologyBundleStatement is a logical axiom about an OML TerminologyThing in an OML Bundle.

+{APIs: **Normalized**, **Functional**}

+Abstract definition with 1 generalization:
+ - OML ModuleElement

+and with 2 specializations:
+ - OML DisjointUnionOfConceptsAxiom
+ - OML RootConceptTaxonomyAxiom

+# 4.2 OML Bundles Glossary of 5 Concrete Definitions {#oml-bundles-concrete-glossary}

+# 4.2.1 OML Bundles Glossary of 5 Schema Concrete Definitions {#oml-bundles-schema-concrete-glossary}

+## OML Bundle

+An OML Bundle is an OML TerminologyBox that is an acyclic logical aggregate of other OML TerminologyBox(es) and that logically assert OML TerminologyBundleStatement(s).

+{APIs: **Normalized**, **Functional**}

+Concrete definition with 1 generalization:
+ - OML TerminologyBox

+Normalized Relational Schema Table:
+- uuid: UUID (Primary Key)
+- kind: TerminologyKind
+- iri: IRI

 ## OML BundledTerminologyAxiom

 An OML BundledTerminologyAxiom identifies an OML TerminologyBox that an OML Bundle aggregates.